- 1. How are you protecting the health of visitors and staff during the coronavirus pandemic?

 Please read more about enjoying the park safely.

-Unfortunately, we cannot allow large bags, rucksacks, pushchairs or rucksack-style baby carriers in the house, but we do have a supply of alternative baby-carrying equipment available free of charge at the North gate and storage in the left luggage room.
+Unfortunately, we cannot allow large bags, rucksacks, pushchairs or rucksack-style baby carriers in the house.
+There is storage available in the left luggage room.

-- 8. How long does it take to go round the house?
+- 15. How long does it take to explore the visitor route of the house?

 We recommend 1.5+ hours to be able to see everything in the house.

-- 9. I came to see a particular piece from the collection, where is it?
+- 16. I would like to see a particular piece from the collections; where is it?

 We have lots of exciting objects and artwork, but they are not always on display for public view.